JannieI/canvas-workstation-V3/src/app/roadmap.md

         - Add Selection Predicate
         - Add Pre and Post filter indicator: Pre is at start, then other transformations like Windows, and then Post.
 Serious power.

-        CONFIG:
+    - CONFIG:
         - how and where used?

     -   Scale/Axis (later):
         - rangeStep
         - domain
         - clip: true
         - colour
         - range
         - Legend: more fields like orient, fill, color, padding

+    - Data
+        - Consider showing Spec with data as well - first determine if use case for it.